-The licenses granted pursuant to the Harvard Agreement are subject to certain rights retained by Harvard and the rights of the U.S. government.
+The licenses granted pursuant to the Harvard Agreement are subject to certain rights retained by Harvard and the rights of the United States government.
 The retained rights of Harvard pertain only to the ability of Harvard and other not-for-profit research organizations to conduct academic research and educational and scholarly activities and do not limit our ability to pursue our programs and product candidates.
 We agreed that we will not use any of the licensed patent rights for human germline modification, including intentionally modifying the DNA of human embryos or human reproductive cells.

 Pursuant to the Harvard Agreement, we paid Harvard an upfront fee of \$3.0 million, and we issued 2.2 million shares of our Series A-2 convertible preferred stock to Harvard as partial consideration for the licenses granted under the Harvard Agreement.

 Additionally, we paid \$6.0 million to Harvard in connection with the issuance of shares of our Series B convertible preferred stock.
-We paid Harvard annual license maintenance fees of \$25,000 for 2019, \$50,000 for 2020, and \$100,000 for each of 2021 and 2022, and we are required to pay annual license maintenance fees of \$100,000 for each calendar year thereafter for the remainder of the term.
-We are required to pay Harvard up to an aggregate of \$15.2 million per Harvard Product upon the achievement of certain pre-specified development and regulatory milestones for up to a total of five Harvard Products, or an aggregate total of \$76.0 million for all five Harvard Products.
+We paid Harvard annual license maintenance fees of \$25,000 for 2019, \$50,000 for 2020, and \$100,000 for each of 2021, 2022 and 2023, and we are required to pay annual license maintenance fees of \$100,000 for each calendar year thereafter for the remainder of the term.
+We are required to pay Harvard up to an aggregate of \$15.2 million per Harvard Product upon the achievement of certain specified development and regulatory milestones for up to a total of five Harvard Products, or an aggregate total of \$76.0 million for all five Harvard Products.
 These milestone payments would double if we undergo a change of control.
 We are also obligated to pay, on a product-by-product and country-by-country basis, royalties in the low single-digit percentage range on quarterly net sales of Harvard Products covered by licensed patent rights, and a lower single-digit percentage royalty on quarterly net sales of Harvard Products not covered by licensed patent rights.
 The royalty rates with respect to Harvard Products covered by licensed patent rights are also subject to specified and capped reductions for loss of market exclusivity and for payments owed to third parties with respect to patent rights which cover Harvard Products in the territory.
 We are also obligated to pay Harvard a percentage of certain sublicense income ranging from the high single-digit to low double-digit percentage range.
-We are obligated to pay up to \$175.0 million in success payments based on increases in the per share fair value of our common stock at pre-specified valuation dates that include the one-year anniversary of the consummation of our IPO and periodically thereafter, the date of the consummation of a merger, an asset sale, or merger, or the sale of the majority of the shares held by our Series A convertible preferred stockholders, and the last day of the term of the success payments.
+Pursuant to the terms of the Harvard agreement, we may be required to make up to an aggregate of \$175.0 million in success payments to Harvard (Harvard Success Payments), payable in cash, based on increases in the per share fair market value of our common stock.
+The potential Harvard Success Payments are based on multiples of increasing value ranging from 5x to 40x based on a comparison of the per share fair market value of our common stock relative to the original issuance price of \$4.00 per share at ongoing pre-determined valuation measurement dates.
+The Harvard Success Payments can be achieved over a maximum of 12 years from the effective date of the agreement.
+If a higher success payment tier is met at the same time a lower tier is met, both tiers will be owed.
+Any previous Harvard Success Payments made are credited against the Harvard Success Payment owed as of any valuation measurement date so that Harvard does not receive multiple success payments in connection with the same threshold.
+As of December 31, 2022, a Harvard Success Payment had not been triggered.